 You May Always Be Curious

-I think if we’re totally honest, lots of people who adopt when infertility treatment doesn’t work continue to be curious about the “what ifs”?
+If we’re honest, many people who adopt after infertility treatment doesn’t work continue to be curious about the “what ifs”?

 …What if I got pregnant?